davekilian/terracast/docs/architecture.md

 TODO just hint at future work, we may want to support these kinds of features in order to export files to a central registry for sharing and marketplace scenarios which are currently off-roadmap.

-## TerrascaleDB Overview
+## Database Engine

-TODO preamble
+TerrascaleDB is Terrascale's massively parallel data management engine for structured data.
+It implements a hybrid transactional/analytical database with support for high-volume short-lived transactional queries in tandem with low-volume resource-intensive analytical (cross-tabulation) queries over scalar, 1D range, and multidimensional spatial/temporal data, with native support for spatial queries and spatial joins.
+Using a SQL interface, users can run queries on a finite point in time, or update continually over real-time streaming data.
+Users can independently scale compute and storage resources as a means to control the cost-performance tradeoff of their queries.

 ### Workloads

-TerrascaleDB is a hybrid transactional/analytical database with support for high-volume short-lived transactional queries in tandem with low-volume resource-intensive analytical (cross-tabulation) queries.
-Queries can execute on a finite point in time, or update continually over real-time streaming data.
-Users can independently scale compute and storage resources as a means to control the cost-performance tradeoff of their queries.

-Kinds of queries we expect and optimize for include...
+The following classes of database transactions are expected and thus optimized for:

 **Point reads and writes**: Workloads where users build their datasets from operational data such as sensor data ingestion or logging human interactions with software, will be characterized by point writes, potentially at a high rate with high parallelism, with each write inserting a single row.
 From Terrascale's point of view, these workloads may be write-only (when users host their operations in a separate system and stream updates to Terrascale, e.g. using a mechanism like Postgres's change data capture), or they may be a read-write-mix if users directly host their operations in Terrascale.
 In general, the point reads and writes generated by this aspect of a customer workload will each be confined to a single table partition.